Anti-Corruption Policy & Procedures

 8) Policies and Procedures

 Policies and procedures is an important part of internal controls.
 Policies and key processes of the business operations are reviewed and revised in accordance to regulatory and operational requirements.
-Proposed revised draft are tabled for Managing Director’s approval and where applicable Board of Directors’ approval.
+Proposed revised draft are tabled for Executive Chairman’s approval and where applicable Board of Directors’ approval.

 9) Gifts, Entertainment, Hospitality and Travel